 Our preparing for adult life (PfAL) service, is available to support young people who need extra help to achieve their aspirations and outcomes.
 Ask about this at your young person’s Year 9 annual review.

 The annual review should be held at a time and place that works for you and your young person.
 You should both be given the chance to give your views ahead of the meeting if preferred.
 This could be in writing, pictures or film.
-Some of you may prefer to use the advocacy service.
+Some of you may prefer to use the advocacy service or Norfolk SEND information, advice and support service (SENDIASS) who can support young people with giving their views, wishes and feelings.

 Your young person and everyone who is involved in supporting them should be invited to the meeting.
 This will usually include: